Countable models of weakly quasi-o-minimal theories I: Preliminaries

-A partial type $p(x)$ over $A$ is {\em NIP} if there are no formula $\varphi(x,y)$, an $A$-indiscernible sequence $(a_n\mid n<\omega)$ in $p$ and a tuple $b$, such that $\models\varphi(a_n,b)$ iff $n$ is even.
-A partial type $p(x)$ over $A$ is {\em dp-minimal} if there are no formula $\varphi( x, y)$, an $A$-indiscernible sequence $I$ of tuples of length $|y|$ and $ a\models p$ such that $\varphi( a, y)$ has at least four alternations on $I$.
-(This characterization of dp-minimal types is due to Kaplan, Onshuus, and Usvyatsov; see \cite[Proposition 2.8]{KOU}).
-Recall that every dp-minimal types is NIP.
+A partial type $p(x)$ over $A$ is {\em NIP} if there is no formula $\varphi(x,y)$, an $A$-indiscernible sequence $(a_n\mid n<\omega)$ in $p$, and a tuple $b$, such that $\models\varphi(a_n,b)$ iff $n$ is even.
+A partial type $p(x)$ over $A$ is {\em dp-minimal} if given any realization $a$ of $p$ and any two mutually $A$-indiscernible sequences, at least one of them is indiscernible over $Aa$; dp-minimal types are NIP.